nus-cs2103/website-base/admin/tp-expectations.md

 <div tags="m--cs2103" id="functionality-expectations">

-**The expected level of _functionality_ is what you could achieve if each member puts in about ==50% of the implementation effort they put into the iP==** (i.e., it is set at half because, even after adding the extra overheads of doing the project as a team, and working with an exising codebase, we don't want the tP to take more effort than the iP).<br>
+**The expected level of _functionality_ is what you could achieve if each member puts in about ==50% of the implementation effort they put into the iP==** (reason for setting it much less than 100%: even after adding the extra overheads of doing the project as a team, and working with an exising codebase, we don't want the tP to take more effort than the iP).<br>
-Furthermore, we estimate that the above-mentioned bar is roughly equivalent to **writing about 300-400 lines of functional code** (excluding testing and documentation) per person.
+Furthermore, we estimate that the above-mentioned bar is roughly _equivalent_ to **writing about 300-400 lines of functional code** (excluding testing and documentation) per person.

 <box type="important" seamless>

-  In case you happen to look at tP's of past batches (2023 and before) in order to gauge the required effort, note that the above reflects a ==drastically lower bar from previous semesters==.
+  In case you happen to look at tP's of past batches (2023 and before) in order to gauge the required effort, note that the above reflects a ==drastically lower bar from those semesters==.
 For reference, the bar given to previous batches was 'same as iP effort' (not half), and the median LoC of functional code written by a student was about 850 LoC.
 </box>
 </div>
 <div tags="m--cs2113">